nikolailehbrink/secret-messages/README.md

 ## 🤗 Room for improvement

-If you noticed a bug or something that could be improved, I welcome you to [file an issue](https://github.com/your-repo/secret-messages/issues/new) or [open a pull request](https://github.com/your-repo/secret-messages/compare) to contribute to the project.
+If you noticed a bug or something that could be improved, I welcome you to [file an issue](https://github.com/nikolailehbrink/secret-messages/issues/new) or [open a pull request](https://github.com/nikolailehbrink/secret-messages/compare) to contribute to the project.

 ## Development

 Prerequisites:

-- Docker
+- Docker (version 20.10.7 or higher)

 First, install the dependencies: